ocelotpotpie/HelpHelp/pve.md

 *MHF_Witch* player head.

-Some hostile mobs also drop a named, lored, enchanted ghast tear called ‘_Essence of Flight_’, that can be crafted with a dragon head to make elytra (wings).
+Some hostile mobs also drop a named, lored, enchanted ghast tear called ‘_Essence of Flight_’, that can be crafted with a dragon head to make elytras (wings).

 The drop probabilities of these custom drops and the player skin names are